jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 However because terms in a subtype contain additional information about why they belong to the subtype, defining functions on subsets (like $\{x \in \reals | x \geq 0 \}$) is cumbersome.
 This is a common problem in proof assistants.

+Note that proof irrelevance is important in defining subtypes.
+If a theorem - as a type - contains multiple proofs, then the size of `{ n : ℕ // P n }` is well larger than the size of the set containing numbers with property `P`.

 ## Set theoretic semantics